etu-brute/ss14-Medbaytrainer/README.md

 put them into your server installation.

+_**THIS REQUIRES THE LATEST NET.SDK, AND MAY ASK YOU TO UPDATE IT IF IT NOTICES YOU DO NOT HAVE IT INSTALLED ALREADY**_

-_**I have noticed that sometimes it can look like it freezes.
+_I have noticed that sometimes it can look like it freezes.
 If this happens to you, press on the installer's black and white text and press any key.
-This usually catches up to the ongoing progress of the installation.**_
+This usually catches up to the ongoing progress of the installation._

 _For those that are more technically inclined and would like to manually install it in their own server fork:_
 1) Download and build the latest server fork for ss14 (located at: https://github.com/space-wizards/space-station-14 )